Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/martin-2000-from-notation-to-writing/essay.md

 Claims about typing, software practicality, and script usability need contemporary updating before they can be used as current evidence.

+The software claims are therefore assessed against present-day capability, not treated as failures of the original 2000 paper.

 This is not really a fault of the paper itself.

 It is a reminder that a 2000 comparison cannot simply be imported unchanged into current technical discussions.